SFU community frequently asked questions about COVID-19

 - Limited access means the majority of perimeter doors for all buildings and all campuses will be locked, with specific doors unlocked between 8:00 am and 5:00 pm, Monday to Friday.

 - For immediate or urgent access requests, please contact Campus Public Safety at 778-782-7991.
 For non-urgent access requests, please email email@example.com with the subject line “Access Request”.
 As you can expect, there may be delays with processing email requests, so please ensure you are giving advanced notice and including all relevant information (campus, date and location).

-- Access is available only to SFU community members who present SFU identification, which can include your SFU ID, business card or other similar documentation.
-Uniformed security guards will be present to check SFU ID and log access for safety purposes.
+- Access is available only to current members of the SFU community who present SFU identification, which can include your SFU ID, business card or other similar documentation.
+Family and friends of community members should not be on campus at this time.